djcustard/GestureGAN/README.md

 12/04/20 - Audio clip dataset now totals 26860.
 These are uncurated and unspecialised.
 Potentially these may not produce any interesting results from the netowrk.
 However we can improve the dataset at a later time if need be.
 Curating the dataset will mean building a classifier and categorising the audio into sub-folders.

 13/04/20 - Updating the code for PGAN and the incoming dataset.
 I will then train this model and produce audio.
 I have yet to implement the GIF representation, however loading in the dataset will take nearly 7 hours.
 Luckily this will be saved as a numpy array after.
+It is now at a predicted 16 hour period to load in the audio.

 Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
 From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
 Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
 I will look into these methods soon.